 If a law was passed that, 1) everyone has to vote whether they like it or not, and 2) you can only vote for the Republican or Democrat, we would become less democratic, not more.
 Don’t kid yourselves.

-Now, all that .’, the Hillary people do have a right to feel mad.
+Now, all that being said, the Hillary people do have a right to feel mad.
 But not at me.
 Hillary won the popular vote (and by a wide margin) but lost the election.
 The idea that a country where that is possible would call itself a ‘democracy’ is absolutely hilarious.
 Blame the electoral college system that we hold onto for reasons beyond my understanding.
 Not me.

 Is it a hate crime or a normal crime?